zainezq/NoteTaking/README.md

 We welcome your feedback and contributions!
 If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/zainezq/NoteTaking/issues) or submit a pull request.

-Thank you for using NoteTakingApp!
+Thank you for using NoteTaking Application!